rust-lang/async-book/src/04_pinning/01_chapter.md

 To poll futures, they must be pinned using a special type called `Pin<T>`.
-If you read the explanation of [the `Future` trait] in the previous section ["Executing `Future`s and Tasks"], you'll recognise `Pin` from the `self: Pin<&mut Self>` in the `Future::poll` method's definition.
+If you read the explanation of [the `Future` trait] in the previous section ["Executing `Future`s and Tasks"], you'll recognize `Pin` from the `self: Pin<&mut Self>` in the `Future::poll` method's definition.
 But what does it mean, and why do we need it?

 ## Why Pinning

-Pinning makes it possible to guarantee that an object won't ever be moved.
+`Pin` works in tandem with the `Unpin` marker.
+Pinning makes it possible to guarantee that an object implmenting `!Unpin` won't ever be moved.
 To understand why this is necessary, we need to remember how `async`/`.await` works.
 Consider the following code:

 ```rust,edition2018,ignore
 let fut_one = /* ... */;